Students will not be sitting GCSEs or A-levels at the end of this academic year after exams were cancelled due to the coronavirus pandemic.

 The department is aiming for all students to have their grades by the end of July.
 A-level and GCSE grades are usually published mid-August.

-– What if they are not happy with their grades?
+– What if they aren’t happy with their grades?

 Students will be able to appeal if they do not believe the correct process has been followed in their case, the department said.